Prunus serrula (Tibetan cherry, birch-bark tree, ornamental cherry)

 Leaf DescriptionThe 5-10 cm long and 1 cm wide lustrous, dark green, simple leaves appear in an alternate formation.
 The lanceolate leaves have finely serrated margins, hence the species name serrula meaning "A little saw".
 The venation can be described as a pinnate.
 In autumn the leaves turn an undistinguished yellow.

 Flower DescriptionIn the spring this monoecious plant bears bowl-shaped white flowers, 1 cm in diameter, with many prominent stamens.
-The solitary flowers with 5 petals, tend to appear in clusters of 2-3.
+The solitary flowers with 5 petals tend to appear in clusters of 2-3.
 Although the flowers are pleasant, they, unfortunately, become hidden because they emerge at the same time as the foliage.

 Fruit DescriptionThe fruit produced by this tree can be classified as a drupe.
 It is small, around 1 cm long, and red in colour.
 It is not recommended to consume the seed specifically due to the presence of hydrogen cyanide in more members of this genus; this can be indicated by the bitter taste.

-Colour DescriptionThe leaves begin as dark green and shifts to a dull yellow colour in autumn.
+Colour DescriptionThe leaves begin as dark green and shift to a dull yellow colour in autumn.
 The flower petals are pure white in colour.
 The fruit is a bright red colour which stands out in autumn.
 The bark is a bold reddish-brown colour which creates a beautiful contrast during cold grey months.

 Texture DescriptionThis plant would be described as having a medium texture.
 Although it has some glabrous bark, the constant exfoliation and large lenticels cause the tree to have a rougher texture.